 When it comes to well-rounded performers, few in country music history match the skill set of Roger Miller.
 His discography is chock-full of songs that range from kid-friendly comedy tunes to some of the saddest songs cut during one of popular music's golden eras.

-Like many great talents, the Texas-born, Oklahoma-raised singer and guitarist first found success in the 1950’s as one of Nashville’s young songwriters-for-hire.
-After the success of his composition “Billy Bayou,” a number one hit for Jim Reeves, followed a few less than eventful attempts at honky tonk stardom.
+Like many great talents, the Texas-born, Oklahoma-raised singer and guitarist first found success in the 1950s as one of Nashville's young songwriters-for-hire.
+After the success of his composition "Billy Bayou," a number one hit for Jim Reeves, "Half a Mind" for Ernest Tubb, "That's the Way I Feel" for Faron Young, and "Invitation to the Blues" for Ray Price, followed a few less than eventful attempts at honky-tonk stardom.